MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 To establish the connection, deploy the **Open SQL connection** action and populate the following connection string in its properties.

+**Provider=Microsoft.ACE.OLEDB.12.0;Data Source=%Excel_File_Path%;Extended Properties="Excel 12.0 Xml;HDR=YES";**

 > [!NOTE]
-> To use the following connection string successfully, you have to download and install [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/download/details.aspx?id=13255).
+> To use the presented connection string successfully, you have to download and install [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/download/details.aspx?id=13255).

-**Provider=Microsoft.ACE.OLEDB.12.0;Data Source=%Excel_File_Path%;Extended Properties="Excel 12.0 Xml;HDR=YES";**

 ![The Open SQL connection action.](media/sql-queries-excel/open-sql-connection-action.png)